 ART means treating retroviral infections like HIV with drugs.
 The drugs do not kill the virus.
 However, they slow down the growth of the virus.
 When the virus is slowed down, so is HIV disease.
 Antiretroviral drugs are referred to as ARV.
 ARV therapy is referred to as ART or CART (Combination Antiretroviral Therapy.)

 Each type, or "class", of ARV drugs attacks HIV in a different way.
 The first class of anti-HIV drugs was the nucleoside reverse transcriptase inhibitors (also called NRTIs or "nukes".)
 These drugs block step 4, where the HIV genetic material is used to create DNA from RNA.
 The following drugs in this class are used:

-The third class of ARV drugs is the protease inhibitors or PIs.
-These drugs block Step 10, where the raw material for new HIV virus is cut into specific pieces.
+Protease inhibitors or PIs block Step 10, where the raw material for new HIV virus is cut into specific pieces.
 Ten protease inhibitors are approved:

-A newer class of ARV drugs is entry inhibitors.
-They prevent HIV from entering a cell by blocking Step 2 of the life cycle.
+Entry inhibitors prevent HIV from entering a cell by blocking step 2 of the life cycle.
 Two drugs of this type have been approved:

-The newest type of ARV drug is the integrase inhibitor.
-It prevents HIV from inserting its genetic code into the human cell's code in step 5 of the life cycle.
-The first drug of this type is:
+HIV integrase inhibitors prevent HIV from inserting its genetic code into the human cell's code in step 5 of the life cycle.
+The two drugs of this type are:

 This article was provided by AIDS InfoNet.
 Visit AIDS InfoNet's website to find out more about their activities and publications.